-The issues found in the Onino smart contract code do not pose a considerable risk.
+The KISSAN smart contract code issues do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
 The low-risk issue found is floating pragma is set.
-The current pragma Solidity directive is "^0.8.4"".
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The current pragma Solidity directive is ""^0.6.12"".
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.